 Canada meets its obligations through the Chemical Weapons Convention Implementation Act (CWCIA) and its regulations.
 These laws create the Canadian National Authority, located at Global Affairs Canada, and set out the rights and obligations of Canadians, including those who must submit declarations and those who are subject to inspection by the OPCW.

 If you believe the obligations of the Chemical Weapons Convention affect you, please see The Canadian National Authority (Chemical Weapons Convention).

 Strengthening chemical weapons security

-Canada’s Weapons Threat Reduction Program is a global leader in the delivery of chemical threat reduction programming.
+Canada’s Weapons Threat Reduction Program (WTRP) is a global leader in the delivery of chemical threat reduction programming.
 The activities are guided by the collective Chemical Security Strategic Vision of the Global Partnership, which aims to:

 - support chemical weapons destruction